craigbilner/fp-film-search/README.md

 ## Output

 A text box that you can type into which makes film stuff appear in some flex-box type wrapped list underneath

+## Health warning ⚠️️

+Just a learning experiment to try out a different tech stack and "do it Vanilla" so won't work if you don't have fetch and service workers...and it's pretty minimalist and doesn't show a spinner when it's thinking ;-)